 Like magic, you’ll see empty terraces and cafes come to life with people chatting away while sipping on French apéritif drinks and nibbling on a small salty snack.

-Around the same time terraces are coming to life, some friends and families are also gathering in homes across France to enjoy each other’s company over a
+Around the same time that restaurant terraces are coming to life, some friends and families are also gathering in homes across France to enjoy each other’s company over a

 and small plates of nibbly bits.This is Apéro time (l’heure de l’apéro).